South Walton County Beaches

 Where to Eat in South Walton County Florida

-There are so many dining choices combined with personal food preferences that it’s hard to know where to begin.
-In general, seafood is a good option because the seafood is likely to be “just off the boat” fresh.
+With so many dining choices it’s hard to know where to begin.
+In general, seafood is a good option because it’s is likely to be “just off the boat” fresh.
 Some of my favorite restaurants include:

 - Stinky’s Fish Camp in Dune Allen.